Aboriginal presence, war and the reuse of the Camp Columbia landscape

 Contemporary newspaper archived in Trove (see below) reporting confirms Aboriginal residence at Wacol during this period.
 In October 1953, the Courier-Mail reported on Mr Cyril Richards, identified as living at the Wacol housing camp, who spoke publicly about the difficulties faced by Aboriginal people attempting to enter urban employment and civic life.
 His experience illustrates the challenges faced by Aboriginal residents navigating post-war Brisbane under assimilation-era policies.

-| The public advocacy of Cyril Richards was unusual for its time.
-Richards, who lived at the Wacol housing camp in the early 1950s, was the uncle of Aboriginal elder Chrissy Doherty-Hansen.
+| Contemporary newspaper reporting preserved in Trove confirms Aboriginal residence at Wacol during the early 1950s.
+In October 1953, the Courier-Mail reported on Mr Cyril Richards, identified as living at the Wacol housing camp, who spoke publicly about the difficulties faced by Aboriginal people attempting to enter urban employment and civic life.
+His experience illustrates the challenges faced by Aboriginal residents navigating post-war Brisbane under assimilation-era policies.
+The public advocacy of Cyril Richards was unusual for its time.
+Richards, who lived at the Wacol housing camp in the early 1950s, was the great uncle of Aboriginal author Chrissy Doherty-Hansen.
 Family recollections indicate that he frequently spoke out on behalf of Aboriginal people and other disadvantaged residents because he carried significant caring responsibilities, including the care of a wheelchair-bound relative.
-This sense of responsibility appears to have driven his willingness to engage publicly, despite the risks.
+This sense of responsibility appears to have shaped his willingness to engage publicly, despite the risks.
 At a time when many Aboriginal people avoided attention as a means of survival under restrictive policies and widespread discrimination, Richards’ stance was exceptional.
 His appearance in the Brisbane press was not simply an act of protest, but part of a broader effort to improve conditions for his family and community.
-Seen in this light, Richards’ advocacy helps explain why Wacol emerges in contemporary reporting not only as a place of residence, but also as a site where Aboriginal people attempted to negotiate visibility, rights and inclusion within post-war Brisbane. |
+Seen in this light, Richards’ advocacy helps explain why Wacol emerges in contemporary reporting not only as a place of residence, but also as a site where Aboriginal people attempted to negotiate visibility, rights and inclusion within post-war Brisbane.
+Cyril Richards was not the only member of his family living at Wacol.
+His younger brother, John Richards, also resided at the camp with his family.
+John Richards had served in the Australian Army during the Second World War, including overseas service in Papua New Guinea.
+His return to civilian life, and subsequent residence at Wacol, highlights a stark contradiction of the post-war period: Aboriginal men who had served their country were nevertheless excluded from mainstream housing and social systems.
+Family accounts record that John Richards found it distressing to witness his parents and relatives living in camp conditions after the war.
+His experience reflects the broader reality faced by many Aboriginal families in post-war Brisbane, where military service did not translate into social equality or secure housing.
+The presence of both Cyril and John Richards at Wacol underscores the camp’s role as a place where Aboriginal families negotiated the difficult transition from wartime contribution to post-war marginalisation.
+These details are drawn from the book of his great niece, Aboriginal author, Chrissy Hansen-Doherty—A Forgotten History, Moorooka Aboriginal Camp. |

 By mid-1954, Wacol had also become the focus of organised assimilation initiatives.
 A Brisbane Telegraph article described a “special project to assimilate aborigines, much the same as New Australians are assimilated”, operating directly at the Wacol housing camp.
 The project involved Aboriginal and non-Aboriginal children and parents, and the Housing Commission made a large hut available on a permanent basis for Aboriginal residents, to be used as a library and indoor recreation facility.